+- Turn key to position 1

+- move the steering wheel slightly to release the steering wheel lock

+- operate clutch and brake

+- automatic transmission in P or N

+- do not operate accelerator pedal

-Turn key to position 1.
-Move the steering wheel slightly to release the steering wheel lock.
-Operate clutch and brake, automatic transmission in P or N, do not accelerate; for diesel engines, turn the key to position 2 for preheating and wait until control indicator $\widetilde{00}$ goes out; turn key to 3 and release key.
+- diesel engines, turn the key to position 2 for preheating and wait until control indicator m goes out

-Starting the engine \diamondsuit 112.
+- turn key to 3 and release Starting the engine $\Rightarrow$ 112.

-- Always apply parking brake.
-Manual parking brake without pressing release button.
+- Always apply the parking brake without pressing the release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
-Operate foot brake at the same time to reduce operating force. - Switch off the engine and ignition.
-Turn the ignition key to 0 and remove.
+Depress the foot brake at the same time to reduce operating force. - Switch off the engine.
+Turn the ignition key to 0 and remove it.
 Turn the steering wheel until the steering wheel lock is felt to engage.